TSWeatherby/ManManorAtlasBoard/README.md

-# ManManor, my awesome Atlasboard dashboard
+# ManManor Atlasboard for the Kitchen
-This is the README for my dashboard.
-Any info I need to pass on to other users will go here.
+Simply download the application http://atlasboard.bitbucket.org Navigate with the Command line to the file in Github and run "start atlasboard" Your local version will appear at localhost:3000